stephanie-denny/rising-stars/content/pages/FAQ.md

       discuss and resolve conflicts rather than "act out" their feelings.
     title: How do you discipline children?
   - description: >-
-      Rising Stars furnishes healthy, nutritional snacks morning and afternoon for toddlers and older children.
+      Rising Stars furnishes healthy, nutritional breakfast, lunch and pm snack for 18 months and up.
 We avoid food items with added sugar and/or salt.
       Fresh fruits and vegetables are used whenever possible.
 View a sample Snack Menu.
 Parents provide their own child’s lunch, which is refrigerated and may be heated by our staff before serving.
 Parents of infants supply all food products.
     title: What meals and snacks do you provide?
   - description: >-
       The main reasons for excluding children from the Center are...